 Problem 1: I can’t connect or stay connected to the VPN

-If you can’t connect to the VPN at all, the first thing to do is check you have an internet connection; this sounds obvious but it’s often overlooked.
-If your connection is fine, the next step is to try using a different VPN server.
+If you can’t use the VPN at all, the first thing to do is check you’re not having internet connection issues.
+This might sound obvious but it’s often overlooked.
+If your network connection is fine, the next step is to try using a different VPN server.

 Sometimes, servers go down for maintenance and the VPN app doesn’t update in time, giving you the option to connect to a server that’s actually inaccessible.
-If you can connect to one of your VPN’s other servers, this is likely what has happened.
+If you can connect to one of the other available VPN servers, this may be the culprit.

 On the other hand, if you can’t use any servers or if your connection drops frequently, the problem is more likely to be with your network settings.
 Here’s what to do in this case:

-First, check the VPN’s settings page.
+First, check the VPN’s settings menu.
 If it has a Restore Defaults button, click it.
 If not, change your connection protocol to Automatic (if this option isn’t available, select either TCP or UDP).

 Now, we’ll add your VPN to a list of exceptions to make sure it isn’t blocked by your firewall.
 The process is different for each operating system; here are the steps for Windows and MacOS: